northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design Motor - Erlind Boraj .md

 - #### Torque and Power Output:
 1. The motor subsystem meets the performance specifications of 60 horsepower and 60 ft-lbs of torque.
 This ensures sufficient mechanical power for the vehicle's propulsion while maintaining compliance with Formula SAE performance guidelines.
 2. The use of sine and cosine encoders enables high-resolution feedback, ensuring precise rotor position and speed control.
+High-resolution feedback provides very small increments of positional or rotational data, allowing the control system to detect and respond to very quick changes in motor position or speed.
+With higher resolution, the system minimizes errors in detecting the actual position or velocity, which is essential for precise torque control and efficient energy usage.
 This enhances torque generation and smooth operation, critical for competitive racing scenarios.

 #### Safety and Thermal Management